-We have always worked hard to minimise our impact on our closest receptors and as a result have not had any complaints about emissions.
-We continually assess management techniques to improve our control of emissions.
+Every attempt is made to minimise the impact on the closest receptors and as a result there have been no complaints about emissions.
+Management techniques are continually assessed to improve control of emissions.

 In accordance with H4 Odour Management guidance, this plan will be reviewed at least annually and in the light of any building and management changes, and on the outcome of investigations into the causes of any future complaints, if any occur.